markramach/spring-boot-prototype-ansible/README.md

 ### Define The Deployment Playbook

-The prototype project contains a sample playbook (see src/main/ansible/deploy.yml) to deploy the Docker image we just created.
-This playbook can deploy the image to any number of hosts that we define in the src/main/ansible/hosts file.
+This prototype project contains a sample [playbook](https://github.com/markramach/spring-boot-prototype-ansible/blob/master/src/main/ansible/deploy.yml) to deploy the Docker image we just created.
+This playbook can deploy the image to any number of hosts that we define in the [hosts](https://github.com/markramach/spring-boot-prototype-ansible/blob/master/src/main/ansible/hosts) file.
 For the purposes of this project we are simply going to execute the playbook against the localhost.
 However, you can define any number of remote hosts and connection details for those hosts using the inventory file.
 For more information see the Ansible [Invetory](http://docs.ansible.com/intro_inventory.html) documentation.

 	---
 	- hosts: all